Harness the Giving Power of a Private Foundation—Without the Complexity

 Here's how it works: you transfer cash or other assets to a tax-exempt sponsoring organization, such as a public foundation.
 You can then recommend—but not direct—how much and how often money is granted to American University and other charities.
 And you avoid the cost and complexities of managing a private foundation.

-What do you receive in return?
-An immediate federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations as to which charities to support and when to support them.
+You qualify for a federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations as to which charities to support and when to support them.
 With this approach your giving and record-keeping will be centralized in one location, and you can establish a family legacy of giving by allowing your adult children to help you decide which grants to recommend.

 - Contact Seth Speyer, Executive Director of Planned Giving at 202-885-3411 or email@example.com to discuss how you can support American University through donor advised funds.